Skip to content

 This transformative Master of Social Work – Standard online program enables you to lead in a compassionate and ethical clinical practice that enhances well-being and quality of life for individuals, families, groups and communities.

 Earn the A-State Master of Social Work degree online and move toward becoming a Licensed Clinical Social Worker (LCSW) or a Licensed Independent Social Worker (LISW).
-This CSWE-accredited program introduces the advanced knowledge, techniques and values you need to make a difference for people in settings such as substance abuse programs, nursing homes, homeless shelters, family agencies and behavioral health organizations.
+This CSWE-accredited program prepares you to serve in settings such as substance abuse programs, nursing homes, homeless shelters, family agencies and behavioral health organizations.

 The online Master of Social Work degree prepares you as a strategic leader equipped with excellent communication skills.
 Engaged faculty guide you in becoming a sensitive, ethical responder to issues and dilemmas and help develop your clinical assessment and intervention skills with those who have experienced trauma.
 You will select from a list of specialized electives that support your professional interests.